From 2020, policing in England and Wales will become a graduate profession.

 Students will be assessed through a combination of approaches including coursework; vlogs; academic posters; presentations; essays; reports; interviews; portfolios; laboratory reports; written examinations; multi-choice questions and interactive assessment exercises.

-The Professional Policing course is awaiting validation from the College of Policing.
+The professional policing course is validated by the College of Policing.

 Students on the police degree have the opportunity to take part in an international summer school.
 USW works with police training universities in Germany, Netherlands and Australia.